(Last updated: 06/02/2020)

 - Undertake a continuous review of assurance information from existing suppliers and partners and follow up where relevant

 - Include appropriate terms in our contractual documentation with suppliers: Obliging suppliers to comply with the Modern Slavery Act; reserving the right for Suits Me to audit suppliers and their contractors, where we consider it appropriate

 - Oblige suppliers to report to us if they are aware of or suspect slavery or human trafficking in a supply chain connected to any contracts

 - Reserve the right for us to terminate the contract at any time should any instances of modern slavery come to light

 - Identify and assess potential risk areas in our organisation and supply chain

 - Reduce the risk of modern slavery and human trafficking occurring in our organisation and supply chain

 - Monitor potential risk areas in our business and supply chain

-We commit to issue guidance and training to our employees to ensure they are aware of the issues surrounding modern slavery and the steps they should undertake should they have concern.
+We commit to issuing guidance and training to our employees to ensure they are aware of the issues surrounding modern slavery and the steps they should undertake should they have a concern.